How to Get a Personal Loan in 7 Steps

 • Fees: Personal loans typically don't come with application fees or prepayment penalties, but some lenders charge origination fees.
 In some cases, the fee can be as high as 12% of the loan amount.
 If you have great credit, try to focus on lenders with no origination fees.

 • Funding time: Once you're approved, most lenders will fund your loan within a few days.
-But if your need for cash is urgent, try to find lenders that offer next-day or even same-day funding.
+But if your need for cash is urgent, try to find lenders that offer next-day or possibly even same-day funding.
+If you're consolidating debt, check to see if the lender is able to make a direct payment to your creditors.

-• Discounts: Many lenders offer an interest rate discount if you set up automatic payments, and some offer another one if you have an existing relationship with the financial institution.
-In many cases, these lenders incorporate that discount into your quote, so make sure that you qualify to get an accurate idea of what you'll be paying.
+• Discounts: Some lenders offer an interest rate discount if you set up automatic payments or if you have an existing relationship with the financial institution.
+Just keep in mind that lenders may incorporate those discounts into your quote.

 6. Choose a Lender and Apply